October 03, 2022

 Modern business intelligence tools can provide insurance providers with real-time data visualization and predictive models to improve the accuracy of the underwriting process.
 The service provider can directly fetch data to understand cost ratio, policy growth, and cost per claim.
 This in-depth understanding also allows companies to price their premiums better and improve the customer experience.

 Yet, insurers are already using IoT capabilities to simplify the underwriting and claims process.
-Providers can also uplift the power of business intelligence to extract actionable insights based on predictive modeling.
+Providers can also uplift the power of business intelligence to extract actionable insights based on predictive modelling.
 By doing so, they can position themselves better to adopt better risk management policies.

 Insurance fraud is the deliberate submission of fake or false information by policyholders for financial gain.
 Fraud detection is an essential domain to manage for any insurance provider.
 A robust capacity to detect irregularities assists insurance firms in identifying suspicious instances and avoiding costly payouts for false claims.

 Thankfully, modern business intelligence tools can help solve this problem with their ability to recognize fraud in any shape.
-Fraud detection tools assess frauds from techniques like predictive modeling, data mining, statistics, AI/ML, and deep learning to identify fraudulent claims earlier in the claim cycle.
+Fraud detection tools assess fraud from techniques like predictive modelling, data mining, statistics, AI/ML, and deep learning to identify fraudulent claims earlier in the claim cycle.
 By presenting the information via an intuitive dashboard and interactive visualization, end users can recognize a pattern pointing to fraudulent activity and set up alerts based on those patterns.

 Insurance companies have to store a massive amount of data.
 For example, providers collect complete information like family background, claims history, and reimbursements.
 This data is used every time, before and after enrolling the customer in any plan.